RevealBi/Documentation/docs/web/custom-queries.md

 ## On the server

-Override the data source items on the server
+Override the data source items on the server.

 ```cs
 //John Orders